 Stephen is a landscape architect and urban planner whose diverse pursuits share a concern for the environmental quality and social vitality of places.
 He formerly served as Chief of Planning for the New York City Department of Parks & Recreation, where he managed the expansion of the USTA National Tennis Center in Flushing Meadows and launched the City’s Greenway system.
 Since co-founding Starr Whitehouse with Laura Starr, he has worked with public and private clients to create dynamic urban districts and engaging landscapes that connect people to nature.

 Rather than focusing on a single aspect of the work, he’s always been most fascinated by the juncture points.
-“Natural systems, patterns of settlement, infrastructure – seeing all these come together to make a place is interesting to me, not just as abstract concepts,” he says, “but in terms of seeing good results in the end.”
-He describes his role at Starr Whitehouse in terms of junctures as well.
-“I’m the translator,” he says, “I serve as the mediator between the specialists and the public.
+“Natural systems, patterns of settlement, infrastructure – seeing all these come together to make a place is interesting to me, not just as abstract concepts,” he says, “but in terms of seeing good results at the end.”
+He describes his role in terms of junctures as well.
+“I’m the translator,” he says.
+“I serve as the mediator between the specialists and the public.
 I like communicating with people, and seeing things shaped by the creative interactions of people and institutions.”